 “Business” was the most popular tag during the year, with “marketing” and “twitter” following closely.

 Image concentration in the Slideshare presentations was also notable.
 Across all presentations the average number of images was 21, with 72% of slides containing images.
 That’s always good news.
+Because PowerPoint overload really is something that audiences don’t like.
+That’s why your presentation design choices are so important.

 In the subset of popular presentations, the average number of images per presentation grew to 37, with 62% of slides containing images.